Sign up today to receive Ballot Watch, industry updates, Job Bank, BID Academy updates and more.

 • Mel Richardson, Mel Richardson Consultancy: Good governance.
 What you need to know and do

-• Rob Manning, Group Strategy Director, Jacob Bailey: Data law changes and how BIDs need to prepare
+• Rob Manning, Group Strategy Director, Jacob Bailey: How to prepare your BID for compliance with data law changes

 • Paul Clement, Director, British BIDs: Developing and renewing a BID